macdeluck/xlinq/MAINPAGE.md

 This library needs to have c++11 standard enabled during compilation.
 Library was tested on MS Visual C++ Compiler 19.10 and G++ 4.8.4.

-To start use xlinq u need only download code, add the include folder to your include path and voila!
+To start use xlinq you need only download code, add the include folder to your include path and voila!

-Here u may see some examples how to use xlinq:
+Here you may see some examples how to use xlinq:

 Iterate over array:
 <p><code>